-- 5. The indicator must be able to be calculated directly from the raw data provided to USAID-BI&A with no manual transformations required outside of the transaction records.
-GHSC-PSM must include in the raw data reason codes for any not-on-time line items so that USAID can drill down on these aspects of on-time performance. - 6.
-See Exhibit A-1 in Annex A of this document for a list of tracer product categories used for disaggregating this indicator. - 7.
+- 5. See Exhibit A-1 in Annex A of this document for a list of tracer product categories used for disaggregating this indicator. - 6.
 Additional disaggregation elements, such as country, will be available in ARTMIS.
 The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight.